Arrival in Costa Rica

 - Leave non-essential items, such as expensive jewelry, in your home country.
 If you can’t replace it, don’t bring it.

-- NEVER leave your bags unattended (even briefly!) in a restaurant, Internet cafe, supermarket, airport, or bus station.
+- NEVER leave your bags unattended (even briefly!) in a restaurant, Internet cafe, supermarket, airport, bus station or on the beach.

 - Do not hang your bag or purse off the back of your chair in a cafe/restaurant/internet cafe, etc.

 - When taking public transportation, do not store your bag above on the bus shelves then fall asleep, it may not be there when you wake up.
 Store your bags under the bus in the ticketed compartments or between your feet.

 - If you are of age, and going to consume alcohol do so in a responsible and culturally appropriate fashion.
 It is best to go out with friends/other students, etc., not alone.

 - Don’t accept rides with friends or acquaintances that have had too much to drink.

 - Do not walk home at night – take an official taxi.
 Remember the taxi ‘placa’ number and try to share taxis with friends.